dominig/pyscript_power_load_balance/README.md

 # pyscript_power_load_balance
-This is a python script for Home Automation enabling a power dispatch via power balancing\
+This is a set of two python scripts for Home Automation enabling a power dispatch via power balancing\
 The simple idea is to activate and deactivate radiators automatically\
 Keeping the heating in all the house but not all at the time.\
 The number of activate radiators is defined dynamicaly.